 This sinusoidal modulation is called Rabi flopping and is also found in more realistic treatments of transitions.
-Note that flopping will only occur at all if the perturbation connects the two transitions, that is $$V = \langle e | \mathcal{H}^1 | g \rangle / \hbar \neq 0, \tag{3.17}$$ and is only efficient if $V > \omega_0$ , where $\hbar \omega_0$ corresponds to the gap between the energy levels.
+Note that flopping will only occur at all if the perturbation connects the two transitions, that is and is only efficient if $V > \omega_0$, where $\hbar \omega_0$ corresponds to the gap between the energy levels.
 Thus a static field can be very effective at inducing transitions between degenerate energy levels, but will have little effect on non-degenerate levels unless it is very strong.
 In this latter case the field will cause transitions between many different pairs of levels, and the two level atom assumption will not be valid.
+Indeed a sufficiently strong field will cause transitions to unbound states, effectively tearing the atom apart.
 Fortunately there are more subtle ways of inducing transitions.
-3.3 Oscillating fields A much more practical approach is to note that transitions can be induced by a small oscillating field, as long as the field is close to resonance with the desired transition.
-In many texts this &lt;sup>4The gory details are in [Atkins 1997].